 P-SNSPDs have shown particularly interesting benefits for many applications, so that is where we will take a closer look next.

 Unlike conventional SNSPD arrays that require separate readout channels for each pixel, the P-SNSPD design uses a parallel architecture in which all 28 pixels are connected on-chip, with photon-number information encoded in the amplitude of the output pulse.
-This allows the entire detector to be read out through a single coaxial cable, dramatically simplifying the experimental setup and improving scalability.
+This allows the entire detector to be read out through a single coaxial cable, dramatically simplifying the experimental setup and improving scalability, as sketched in Figure 1.

-This parallel architecture allows for determination of photon number states without complex post-processing, simply based on discrimination of the amplitude of its output voltage.
-This can be easily done on a standard time tagger, by creating n copies of the output signal and using different thresholds on different channels to discriminate different photon-number events The use of many pixels allows scaling of n-photon fidelities close to the ideal ‘intrinsic’ scaling dictated by the device’s single-photon efficiency.
+The P-SNSPD architecture allows for determination of photon number states without complex post-processing, simply based on discrimination of the amplitude of its output voltage, as sketched in Figure 2.
+This can be easily done on a standard time tagger, by creating n copies of the output signal and using different thresholds on different channels to discriminate different photon-number events.
+The use of many pixels allows scaling of n-photon fidelities close to the ideal ‘intrinsic’ scaling dictated by the device’s single-photon efficiency.

-In a recent study, researchers from ID Quantique and the University of Geneva characterized a new 28-pixel P-SNSPD design, that has re-defined the attainable performances of SNSPDs.
-The reported P-SNSPD shows remarkable photon-number resolving capabilities, achieving 75% efficiency for 2-photon events and 60% efficiency for 3-photon events.
+In a recent study [1], researchers from ID Quantique and the University of Geneva characterized a new 28-pixel P-SNSPD design, that has re-defined the attainable performances of SNSPDs.
+The reported P-SNSPD shows remarkable photon-number resolving capabilities, achieving 75% 2-photon efficiency and 60% 3-photon efficiency.
 The team also successfully reconstructed the statistics of input coherent states at a 40 MHz repetition rate, showcasing the detector’s capabilities for quantum optics experiments.

 This unique combination makes PNR-capable SNSPDs particularly attractive for quantum information applications, especially those requiring high-speed operations or working at infrared wavelengths.
 The ability to perform PNR using SNSPDs thus offers a powerful, versatile solution that can be readily integrated into existing quantum optical setups and scaled for future technologies.